Orange County Choppers bikes: Lance Armstrong

+As of June 2025, the chopper sits in a Nike warehouse in Beaverton, OR.

 I, Robot Bike

 I, Robot star Will Smith visited Orange County Choppers to share his view of how the bike should look.
 Orange County Choppers used exclusive development artwork and sketches of the robots provided by the film's producers to lay out a sleek, futuristic, robotic looking bike.
 Finally, the Teutuls presented the bike in a red carpet affair for the premiere of I, Robot.
 This bike also makes an appearance in the American Chopper 2: Full Throttle video game, though is referred to as the "Future Bike".

+As of 2025, the status of this chopper is unknown.

 Junior's Dream Bike

-It is the third in a series of "web-themed" bikes conceived and designed by Paul Teutul, Jr. The bike is covered front to back with cold rolled round bar webbing, each section of the bike has an individually tailored piece of webbing.
+It is the third in a series of "web-themed" bikes conceived and designed by Paul Teutul Jr. The bike is covered front to back with cold rolled round bar webbing, each section of the bike has an individually tailored piece of webbing.
 The bike is notable for having a "ghost tank" in place of a gas tank, using webbing built in the shape of a gas tank.
 (A small gas tank was built into the oil tank in front of the rear wheel.)
 Vinny DiMartino constructed the headlight, Junior made the rear fender, webbed scoop and the ghost tank, where Rick Petko created the oil tank and the gas tank/fender.
 Another feature was the seat, which Junior made out of webbing with no padding as per normal.

+As of 2025, Junior's Dream Bike is still on possession of OCC at the OCC Road House & Museum.